BUDDHISM, WHEELS and REPETITIONS

 Pleasure and wanting lead to repetitions.

 Buddha's central teachings are the Four Noble Truths.
-The Mahāsatipaṭṭhāna is by far the most detailed version, in the original Pali scriptures, of the Four Noble Truths.
+The Mahāsatipaṭṭhāna is the most detailed version of the Four Noble Truths, in the original Pali scriptures.
 This essay is based on the Mahāsatipaṭṭhāna Sutra (DN.22).

 There was one big central problem : Dukkha.
 In those days the wheels squeaked and wobbled, and the hub needed constant maintenance in order to run smoothly.

 Dukkha describes how our existence is not running smoothly.
-The hub of the ancient wooden spoked wheel symbolises almost perfectly, how life wobbles, and sometimes starts grinding or gets twisted and blocked.
+The hub of the ancient wooden spoked wheel symbolises how life wobbles, and sometimes starts grinding or gets twisted and blocked.

-Modern suggestions for the interpretation of Dukkha are : suffering, anxiety, distress, unsatisfactory, frustration, unease, stress; - but none of these have the sense of repetition and self-perpetuating motion as witnessed in the wheel: - not running smoothly, not turning well.
+Modern suggestions for the interpretation of Dukkha are : suffering, anxiety, distress, unsatisfactory, frustration, unease, stress(1); – all may be true, but none express the sense of repetition and self-perpetuating motion as witnessed in the wheel – not running smoothly, not turning well.

-The 17th century invention of the ship's wheel has a totally different use and function to the spoked wheel of Buddha's times.
+The 17th century invention of the ship's wheel has a totally different use, and functions in a totally different way, to the spoked wheel of Buddha's times.